 No doubt, the initiatives of transforming Malaysia into a cashless society show that Malaysia is starting to follow the trend of Industry 4.0, but how prepared is Malaysia?

 There are countless types of e-wallet emerging such as GrabPay, FavePay, TnG E-Wallet, RazorPay... (and the list goes on and on, you name it) and these companies are always having different campaigns and promotions to attract more users.

 Regular e-wallet users might find cashless transaction really convenient as transactions can be done in seconds and there is no hassle in the process but there are some who don’t see it that way.

-Despite of the convenience of e-wallet and the attractive promotions offered by these e-wallet companies, some Malaysians still stick to the traditional way of carrying out transaction by paying cash.
+Despite the convenience of e-wallet and the attractive promotions offered by these e-wallet companies, some Malaysians still stick to the traditional way of carrying out the transaction by paying cash.

 The biggest reason that stops them from using e-wallet is security: how secure is e-wallet and to what extent can we trust them?

 The security of e-wallet and the cashless transaction has been the biggest issue that is concerning Malaysia’s consumer.
 As most e-wallet needs to be topped-up by using a debit/credit card or by online banking, users need to enter their card or online banking credentials.

 Many Malaysians still hesitate to do so as they are worried about the credibility of the e-wallet companies and how well these companies can keep their private information protected confidentially.